Advanced Computer Security and Password Theory – Updated

 If you use a VPN, avoid PPTP encryption.
 This is a common protocol and is usually the one used by free DDNS oriented home VPN servers.
 PPTP can be hacked by someone with moderate technical skills and a little determination.
 SSL is still considered safe but it takes a little skill on your own part to implement.
 Subscribing to a VPN service can make browsing via public WiFi a much safer experience and is generally easy to implement.

-Daily use of free CCleaner is also useful.
+Daily use of free CCleaner or something similar is also useful.
 This program cleans out a lot of the muck and flotsam each web session automatically writes to your PC in addition to removing a lot of the junk that accumulates during normal operation.

 I don’t mean to scare you but …….